 - Improve communication between riders and security staff; and

 The innovative project recognizes that public safety does not depend solely on law enforcement.
 Underlying health determinants must be recognized and addressed.
 Often, the answer lies in connecting people to community resources including housing, food, primary health care, medication, transportation to service providers, substance use treatment, mental health counseling, employment opportunities, and more.

 The behavioral health teams deliver early intervention and treatment services.
 Riders/visitors in need receive in-the-moment crisis intervention and behavioral health support.
 Those willing to engage are connected to services provided by Chestnut or by another provider.
 When the behavioral health teams are not available, Metro Transit security personnel have access to behavioral health consultation and help by phone or video link.

-BSD and Chestnut are seeking additional funding to sustain and potentially expand the program.
+Additional funding is sought to sustain and potentially expand the program.

 The St. Clair County Transit District (SCCTD) was created in 1981 under the Illinois Mass Transit District Act.
 SCCTD is a special purpose unit of local government empowered to collect a .75 percent sales tax for the purpose of providing public transportation.
 St. Clair County’s local investment of $339 million delivers access to a $1 billion transit system that includes MetroLink, MetroBus, Paratransit Alternative Transportation Service, and MetroBike Link.
 SCCTD provides and manages transportation services for fifteen Illinois townships.

 Bi-State Development (BSD) is a dynamic and multi-faceted resource for economic development in the St. Louis region.
 BSD has partnered since 1950 with private and public organizations to create thousands of jobs on both sides of the Mississippi River.
 BSD’s focus is to make a positive impact on the region and the nation.